goldman-gp-ebi/BOSS-RUNS/doc/developer_notes.md

 `pip install dist/boss_runs-0.1.0-py3-none-any.whl --force-reinstall --no-deps`

+## notes on the readfish wrapper

+- readfish_boss is based on the `targets.py` entry-point of readfish
+- instead of launching it as an entry-point, we run _cli_base.main()
+- the only mod in that function is to return parser and args instead of sending it
+- targets.py is almost the same as the original, bar a few changed lines
+- also overwrite the make_decision function -> BossBits.make_decision_boss()
+- that function originally lives in _config.py

-## readfish files/funcs to check after updates
+files/funcs to check after updates

 targets.py
 _cli_base.main()